by Nebula Haze

 Temperature & Humidity Control

 Great air circulation combined with an exhaust system helps disperse water vapor and heat evenly throughout the grow space.
-Small oscillating fans blowing above and below the plant canopy helps equalize the air so there’s no hot or humid spots.
+Small oscillating fans blowing above and below the plant canopy helps equalize the air so there are no hot or humid spots.

 An exhaust system ensures that all the air in the grow space is replaced regularly, so plants stay cool, get a fresh supply of CO2, and live in the right humidity.
 It’s important for plants to be exposed to fresh, moving air for the best growth rates.
 Learn more about temperature and humidity.

-A nice breeze strengthen stems by allowing them to bend and sway like in nature.
-This builds up the strength of stems over time, which comes in handy when plants start to get big and heavy from bud.
+A nice breeze strengthens stems by allowing them to bend and sway like in nature.
+This builds up the strength of stems over time, which comes in handy when plants start to get big and heavy from buds.

-Most indoor cannabis growers use fans to blow air around within the grow area.
+Many indoor cannabis growers use small fans to blow air around within the grow area.
 This creates a nice breezy environment that cannabis plants love.
+If your temperature and humidity is under control with your grow lights on, small fans are all you need.

-Don’t point a strong fan directly at a plant, because too much wind can start to damage the leaves and stems.
+Don’t point a strong fan directly at plants because too much wind can damage the leaves and stems.
+Sometimes you get the best air movement by pointing fans directly at the wall.
+This disperses the breeze so it’s not too strong.

-After placing fans, check around the grow area to make sure that all parts get a slight breeze.
+After placing fans, gaze around the grow area to make sure that all parts are getting a slight breeze.
 If you feel stagnant air or a lack or breeze, you may want to adjust your fans.

-Small oscillating fans are great for the grow space since they’re cheap and can be used to provide a nice gentle breeze to a relatively wide area without blowing on any one part too long.
+Small oscillating fans provide a breeze to a relatively wide area without blowing on any one part too long.

 Be Careful!
 Too Much Wind Causes Clawed Leaves